jeesap/deploy-highly-available-app-using-cloudformation/README.md

 # Deploy a High-Availability Web App using CloudFormation (Infrastructure as Code)

 ## Overview
 First use *network.yml* and *network.json* files to create the networking infrastructure for udagram including VPC, Subnets, Internet Gateway, Route Tables, and Routes.
-Then, use *servers.yml* and *servers.json* to launch the server resources and the IAM role, policy and profile needed to access resources (udacity.zip) stored in S3 bucket.
+Then, use *servers.yml* and *servers.json* to launch the server resources and the create IAM role, policy and profile needed to access resources (udacity.zip) stored in S3 bucket.

 ## The following files/directories are included:
 - **network.yml**: Cloudformation template for networking infrastructure